syncorex/cmu-python-web-app/README.md

 # Advanced Python Final Project: Trivia Application

+A final project for my Advanced Programing: Python class.
+It's a containerized trivia web app built using Flask and PyMongo, styled with flake8, and tested with unittest.
+To provide trivia questions, the app makes requests to the OpenTrivia API endpoint.

+## Outcomes

+This project gave me a working understanding of the Flask and unittest frameworks, bash scripting, containerized applications, API requests, CI pipelines and GitHub hooks.

 ## Requirements
-Appropriate Atlas PEM certificate in the top level directory of the app.
+- Appropriate Atlas PEM certificate in the top level directory of the app.

 ## How to use
 Run the container and execute with Python to start the Flask app: